I7-Examples/The-Reliques-of-Tolti-Aph/docs/source.txt

 topic	reaction
 "hello/hi/hey"	"'You again,' remarks the archivist, without looking at you.
 'Or is this your first time?
 No matter.'"
 "time/age/temporal/reflection"	"'The time spell takes all my strength,' he says.
 'I maintain it, it maintains me, nothing left over.'"
 "time spell/spell/time/scroll/temporal/age/infinity/infinite/eternity"	"The archivist holds up a peculiar scroll, twisted and stitched top to bottom so that it has no end or beginning, but as you reach out to touch it your fingers slip through.
 He tucks the scroll back inside his clothing. [paragraph break]'Not for you,' he says.
 'It allows doing things and undoing them, going forward, going back...
 Such spells are not intended for us to discover, I think.'[paragraph break]Then he frowns, seeming to regret this revelation.
-There is a sticky sort of POP in the air around your head, and you forget -[line break]"
+There is a sticky sort of POP in the air around your head, and you forget -"
 "task/job/knots/knot/work/threads/thread/rope/ropes/archive/archives"	"'You know,' says the archivist, glancing at you over the top of his spectacles.
 'This task would be easier with a bit of light.
 The threads have colours as well as knots.'"
 "meaning/purpose/subject/thread/threads/rope/ropes/knots/knot/archive/archives"	"'All day and night counting and comparing,' he mutters, perhaps to you or perhaps to himself.
 'Comparing and counting.
 Oh, sometimes I go out and practice a little archery, I suppose.
 D'you know, a good high arrow from here can even reach the old Longwall turret?
 But counting!
 That's the thing.'"
 "light/lights/light spell"	"'I'd perform the light spell myself, but I haven't the strength, nor the wood either.'"